GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/importing-a-post-from-another-wordpress-site/en.md

 # Importing a post from another WordPress site

-This recipe demonstrates how we can keep WordPress sites in sync, by importing a post from some WordPress site into our local WordPress site.
+This tutorial lesson demonstrates how we can keep WordPress sites in sync, by importing a post from some WordPress site into our local WordPress site.

 ## GraphQL query to import a post from another WordPress site